gvwilson/sensibleadventures/shapers/shapers.md

 > - Fitness: +1
 > - Dexterity: -2
 > - Intellect: 0
-> - Sight: -2
-> - Hearing: 0
-> - Smell: 0
+> - Awareness: -1

 Every character also has a feature called **Strength** (abbreviated STR) which is the sum of their Size and Fitness ratings.
-Basically,
-big characters tend to be stronger than small ones, but characters who aren't fit aren't as strong as characters who are.
+Big characters tend to be stronger than small ones, but characters who aren't fit aren't as strong as characters who are.

 > **Example:**